MohsenTaheriShalmani/LP-dss-rep/README.md

 This repository is associated with the bellow publication.

 ## Article
-Mohsen Taheri, Stephen M. Pizer, Jörn Schulz et al. Fitting the Discrete Swept Skeletal Representation to Slabular Objects, 18 May 2023, PREPRINT available at Research Square
+### "Fitting the Discrete Swept Skeletal Representation to Slabular Objects, 18 May 2023, PREPRINT available at Research Square"
+### Mohsen Taheri, Stephen M. Pizer, Jörn Schulz et al.

 ### Link